 Position the Hutch in the Shade

 The hutch should never be positioned in direct sunlight.
-Find out the most shaded spot in your garden and providing it is safe, position it there.
+Find out the most shaded spot in your backyard and providing it is safe, position it there.

 Provide Plenty of Water Regularly

 Guinea pigs will become more thirsty during the summer so make sure their water bottle is kept topped up and don’t forget to change the water daily.
+It is worth putting out 2 bottles at a time to ensure they don't run out.
 They tend not to like warm water so make sure it’s kept in the shade and changed more often when it’s hotter outdoors.
 Find out more about water for guinea pigs here...

 Cool Down with Ice Packs